Laurie Halse Anderson: Awards and honors

 The ALA Margaret A. Edwards Award recognizes one writer and a particular body of work "for significant and lasting contribution to young adult literature."
 Anderson won the annual award in 2009, citing three novels published from 1999 to 2002: Speak, Fever 1793, and Catalyst.
 The ALA called the novels "gripping and exceptionally well-written" and the panel chair said that "Laurie Halse Anderson masterfully gives voice to teen characters undergoing transformations in their lives through their honesty and perseverance while finding the courage to be true to themselves."
 In 2017, she received the Anne V. Zarrow Award for Young Readers' Literature, a career award presented by the Tulsa City-County Library.

 Several of Anderson's early children's picture books were placed on recommended reading lists and some won awards.
-For the novel Speak, Anderson won the Golden Kite award, the Edgar Allan Poe Award, and the Los Angeles Times Book Prize.
+For the novel Speak, Anderson won the Golden Kite Award, the Edgar Allan Poe Award, and the Los Angeles Times Book Prize.
 She was a runner-up for the Michael L. Printz Award and the National Book Award for Young People's Literature.
 Fever 1793 was an ALA Best Book for Young Adults selection and a Junior Library Guild selection.
 Chains was a National Book Award finalist in 2008 and it won the Scott O'Dell Award for Historical Fiction in 2009.

-2023 Anderson won the Astrid Lindgren Memorial Award, the richest award in children's literature, with the motivation:In her tightly written novels for young adults, Laurie Halse Anderson gives voice to the search for meaning, identity, and truth, both in the present and the past.
-Her darkly radiant realism reveals the vital role of time and memory in young people’s lives.
+In 2023 Anderson won the Astrid Lindgren Memorial Award, one of the largest cash prizes in children's literature, with the motivation:In her tightly written novels for young adults, Laurie Halse Anderson gives voice to the search for meaning, identity, and truth, both in the present and the past.
+Her darkly radiant realism reveals the vital role of time and memory in young people's lives.
 Pain and anxiety, yearning and love, class and sex are investigated with stylistic precision and dispassionate wit.
-With tender intensity, Laurie Halse Anderson evokes, moods, and emotions and never shies from even the hardest things.
+With tender intensity, Laurie Halse Anderson evokes moods and emotions and never shies from even the hardest things.